docker/terraform-provider-docker/docs/index.md

     password = "my-secret-token"
   }

+  Pagination Limits
+  You can control the number of pages fetched when retrieving paginated data:

+  provider "docker" {
+    max_page_results = 100  # Fetch up to 100 pages (default: 50)
+  }

+  Setting max_page_results to 0 disables pagination limits and fetches all available data.
   Credential types
   You can create a personal access token (PAT) to use as an alternative to your password for Docker CLI authentication.